 - Seeking a qualified sex addiction and betrayal trauma therapist to help structure their combined recovery efforts.

-- Completing a formal disclosure with the support of a qualified therapist
+- Completing a formal disclosure with the support of a qualified marriage therapist.

-- Learning about the cause of addiction and betrayal trauma
+- Learning about the cause of addiction, infidelity, and betrayal trauma.

-- Learning how to support each other in recovery
+- Learning how to support each other throughout addiction and affair recovery.